kmlawson/japanese-empire-mo3335/exam.md

 ## Exam

 The final examination is a take-home exam worth 40% of your total grade.
 The questions (six, of which you choose three), will be made available online through our MMS at the appointed start time, and you will be required to submit the answers within 12 hours online to the MMS.
-The exam is still designed to only take you a few hours (3-5 hours, there are strict word limits) but to give you the freedom to complete it at a time that works for you, as well as other benefits such as: giving you the freedom to draft and initial answer and then review notes to strengthen areas you feel are weak before returning to complete the final version.
+The exam is still designed to only take you a few hours (3-5 hours, there is a strict word limit of 3750 words total for all three answers combined) but to give you the freedom to complete it at a time that works for you, as well as other benefits such as: giving you the freedom to draft and initial answer and then review notes to strengthen areas you feel are weak before returning to complete the final version.

 Those who are not experienced with this format often make one critical mistake: They see the questions, and immediately begin a long and intensive process of reading and reviewing on the questions before beginning the writing process.
 This has never, in my experience, produced the strongest answers.
 You tend to become exhausted and produce poor quality answers, answer in great empirical detail but stray from the question, and sometimes find yourself critically short on time.
 I strongly encourage you to consider the following approach: